Anticipation mounts for the launch of the new Harris Distillery

 I was fortunate enough to spend my latest trip to the Outer Hebrides in the company of the lovely people behind the scenes of the Harris Distillery.
 Hosting a barbeque in Tarbert as the clock ticks down on their big launch, it was a pleasure to get to know those who will be firmly to blame for the habbit I am certain to have succumbed to by 2025.
 I am truly doomed.
 Amidst the excited barbeque buzz, as I wrestle with a stubborn langoustine, it is revealed that it is in fact World Whisky Day.
 As Harris and the Outer Hebrides prepare for a new surge in visitor numbers, I can't think of anywhere I'd rather be.

-The Harris Distillery will open for visitors in the summer of 2015, exact date to be confirmed.
+The Harris Distillery will open for visitors in the summer of 2015.
 You can keep up to date with their progress on their website www.harrisdistillery.com.

 About the Author

-Neil Robertson, owner of Locomotion Scotland and its associated travel blog Travels with a Kilt, aims to be your personalised resource to help you get the best out of your travels around Scotland.
+Neil Robertson, owner of Travels with a Kilt and its associated travel blog aims to be your personalised resource to help you get the best out of your travels around Scotland.
 As a travel fanatic, nothing makes Neil happier than seeing new parts of the world and broadening his horizons.
 In recent years he has been all over the world for work and leisure to address his travel addiction.
 There really is nowhere like home, though, and now Neil proudly does what he can to share Scotland with other travellers.